NASM vs NSCA Which is the better Cert organization?

 The NSCA has one of the lowest overall pass rates in the industry at 58%.
-The tests ranging difficulty so to pass you need to score a 70 on a scaled rating.
+The tests range in difficulty; so, to pass, you need to score at least 70 on a scaled rating.

 To take the test you need to hold a high school diploma or equivalent, be 18 years old and have a current CPR/AED card.

 Exclusive PTP Offers

 |Best Study Materials||Best online PT course||The Top PT Software

 Once you purchase the exam or package from NASM, you will need to register date to take the test at a local Lasergrade facility.
 These can be located in most major cities throughout the United States.

 From the time that you purchase your study package, you will have one full year until you need to take the test.

 The test is 120 multiple-choice questions, and you will receive two hours to pass it.
 You will receive a passing or failing grade immediately after completing the test at the Lasergrade facility.

 Just like NSCA, you need to score a 70 on a scaled score.

 The NASM test is not quite as harsh as the NSCA test with approximately 64% of first-time test takers passing.